arshadfaizan360/fpl_chatbot/README.md

         pyinstaller --windowed --name "FPL Chatbot" fpl_chatbot/main.py
         ```

 2. This command will create a `dist` folder.
 Inside this folder, you will find the final, standalone application bundle (e.g., `FPL Chatbot.app`).

+### Step 3: Prepare for Distribution (Mac)
+An `.app` bundle is a directory, not a single file.
+To share it, you must compress it first.

+1. Navigate into the `dist` folder in your terminal:
+    ```bash
+    cd dist
+    ```
+2. Compress the application into a `.zip` file:
+    ```bash
+    zip -r "FPL-Chatbot-Mac.zip" "FPL Chatbot.app"
+    ```
-This is the file you can share with your users.
+3. The `FPL-Chatbot-Mac.zip` file is the one you can share with your users or upload to a GitHub release.